Christine-Anderson/museum-app/milestone3.md

 ### Potential Challenges

 1. Due to the short timeline it may be better to do a simple HTML and CSS front end since that's all that is required.
 Our project description listed we would do React for the front end.
-2. It will more complicated to do many views as we planned for our application since we will need to do multiple PHP pages.
+2. It will be more complicated to do many views as we planned for our application since we will need to do multiple PHP pages.